jipham510/SimpleStocks/README.md

     }
 ```
 ### Portfolio
 One of the biggest challenges I faced in this project was making my user portfolio.
 The portfolio is the user's balance at any point in the past 5 years.
 My first approach was trying to fetch all of the user's stocks for the past five years.
-This is very costly to do, so instead I made a portfolio snapshot table that saves the user's balance daily and stores it in my database.
-Doing the daily portfolio balance was also challenging due to having to account for many factors, like when a user buys or sells a stock, how many they own at a time, their deposits at different times, and the fluctuating nature of stocks every minute.
+This was very costly to do, so instead I used heroku scheduler and set a rake task that will be ran once everyday.
+This task will calculate the user's balance for the day and save it to my database which stores the user's balance for the past 5 years.

+Creating the user's 1 day portfolio balance was even more challenging due to having to account for more factors, such as when a user buys or sells a stock, how many they own at a specific time in the day, and the fluctuating nature of stocks every minute.
 The following code makes a batch request for the intraday data of all the stocks a user owns at a given time of the day and combines them with the user's buying power at that time.

 ```   def create_one_day_portfolio
     result = []